apify/apify-docs/sources/academy/tutorials/node_js/scraping_shadow_doms.md

 }
 ```

-After you run this, you can access all the elements and content easily using jQuery or plain JavaScript.
+After you run this, you can access all the elements and content using jQuery or plain JavaScript.
 The downside is that it breaks all the interactive components because you create a new copy of the shadow DOM HTML content without the JavaScript code and CSS attached, so this must be done after all the content has been rendered.

 Some websites may contain shadow DOMs recursively inside of shadow DOMs.
 In these cases, we must replace them with HTML recursively: